trashbirdecology/luisdva.github.io/_posts/2018-05-09-excel-trivia.md

 {% endhighlight %}

 Now, let’s check out the power of _tidyxl_.
 The package functions expose cell content, position, formatting, and comments in a tidy structure for further manipulation.
-The package has excellent documentation, and I refereed to the free online cookbook [Spreadsheet Munging Strategies](https://nacnudus.github.io/spreadsheet-munging-strategies/){:target="_blank"} by tidyxl maintainer [Duncan Garmonsway](https://twitter.com/nacnudus){:target="_blank"}.
+The package has excellent documentation, and I referred to the free online cookbook [Spreadsheet Munging Strategies](https://nacnudus.github.io/spreadsheet-munging-strategies/){:target="_blank"} by _tidyxl_ maintainer [Duncan Garmonsway](https://twitter.com/nacnudus){:target="_blank"}.

 We can use _tidyxl_ to get the local formatting for each cell, and use some indexing to figure out which of our values represent the correct answers.